 Now, this does not mean that He makes all things go smoothly for us.
 He loves us so much that He made us in His image and likeness, which means He made us free.
-And through the free choice of the first man, evil and death were invited into our world.
-He does not shield us from all the troublesome consequences of this “original sin” which each of us, sadly, has ratified with our own personal sin.
+And through the free choice of the first man and woman, evil and death were invited into our world.
+God does not shield us from all the troublesome consequences of this “original sin” which each of us, sadly, has ratified with our own personal sin.
 But He sent us prophets, like Jeremiah, to wake us up and warn us of the horrible consequences of disobedience.
 And finally He sent his firstborn Son to be a new Adam, to pay the price of that disobedience and give the human race an undeserved new start.

 The most horrible consequence of sin, eternal death (Gehenna), has been graciously removed for all who accept the free gift of salvation that comes by way of the cross of Christ.
 But evil is still at large in the world, and evil brings trials and tribulations.
-Our Father will not shelter us from these anymore than He sheltered Jeremiah (Jer 20:10-13) or Jesus.
+Our Father will not shelter us from these anymore than He sheltered Jeremiah (Jer.
+20:10-13) or Jesus.
 A good father doesn’t protect his children forever from the harsh realities of life, but helps them as they progress through various stages of development to face the challenges and grow through the difficulties.
-Scripture says that even Jesus learned obedience through what he suffered (Heb 5:8-9).
+Scripture says that even Jesus learned obedience through what he suffered (Heb.
+5:8-9).
 How much more do we need to learn and mature, and some learning can only take place through suffering.

 So as a true Father, he loves us too much to take us out of the fray.
 But there’s one thing we can be sure of–He’ll never leave us to fight our battles alone.